All About Dog Anal Glands

-These sacs contain an oily substance with a strong odor which is excreted along with the dog’s stool to leave his scent marker behind.
+These sacs contain an oily substance with a strong odor that is excreted along with the dog’s stool to leave his scent marker behind.
 This is why dogs often greet each other by sniffing butts – the anal sacs are what carry most of your dog’s unique scent.
-Some experts believe that the material in the anal sacs function more as a lubrication for stool, making it easier to pass.
+Some experts believe that the material in the anal sacs functions more as lubrication for stool, making it easier to pass.

 Though they aren’t technically glands, anal sacs are similar in function and they can be affected by similar problems to other glands.
 Your dog’s anal sacs are prone to infection and they can become impacted or overfilled as well.